ahmedkrdzalic/CS304_Project/README.txt

-Potentiometer controlled LED with additional features and Graphical User Interface (GUI)
+LED controlled using Potentiometer with Graphical User Interface (GUI) and additional options.